Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Dávila, J D et al., 2006, Housing and Land for the Urban Poor.
 Case Studies of Bogotá-Soacha and Medellín, report for World Bank-Cities Alliance and Colombian Government (in Spanish - 7Mb).

-I run the Doctoral Seminar series for first-year MPhil/PhD students and teach in the following Masters modules:
+I run the Doctoral Seminar series for first-year MPhil/PhD students and teach in the following UCL Master's modules:

 |1983||P.Grad Dip||Postgraduate Diploma||University College London|